wilson0x4d/X4DESO/X4D_Core/README.md

 ## Versions

+v1.17

+- Several global functions in 3rd party libs are now local to prevent collision with other poorly written addons.
+- Added debug output to report module loads, only visible to developers who modify add-on source code to default to 'DEBUG' trace level.
+- Added framerate and latency data to core debug output.
+- Modified oom handler to report after 3rd out-of-memory event instead of 5th.
+- Relocate Cartography coroutine creation to explicit initializer, requiring dependent modules to call initializer (minor optimization)
+- Fixed bug where Log module output verbose log lines not meant for release to users.
+- Avoid full-copy of player DB during scavenge, instead preferring iterator with predicate relocated into iter function (major optimization)
+- Modified base58 wrapper to use single-alloc for bignum0/bignum1 (minor optimization)

 v1.16

 - Moved Cartography module init into LOAD instead of ACTIVATE event handler (e.g. is now initializing earlier than player init.)